Medical expert of the article

 ||

-To unify the approaches to the definition and stratification of the severity of acute renal failure, the group of experts of the Acute Dialysis Quality Initiative (ADQI) created the RIFLE scale (rifle-rifle, English), which includes the following stages of renal failure:
+To unify approaches to defining and stratifying the severity of acute renal failure, a group of experts from the Acute Dialysis Quality Initiative (ADQI) created the RIFLE scale (rifle), which includes the following stages of renal failure:

 - Risk - risk.